algcomparison: Comparing the Performance of Graphical Structure Learning Algorithms with TETRAD: Background

-\proglang{TETRAD} implements numerous algorithms which search for causal graphical models.
+TETRAD implements numerous algorithms which search for causal graphical models.
 The resultant models are intended to have a causal interpretations, the precise details of which depend on the underlying assumptions and the type of output graph produced by the method.
 At the time of writing, there are dozens of structure learning algorithms and variations; we do not review them all in detail here.
 Recent overviews of causal graphical modeling, structure learning algorithms, and the assumptions underlying causal inference from observational data can be found in \cite{spirtes2016causal}, \cite{drton2017structure}, and \cite{heinze2018causal}.
-Some structure learning methods assume the data is generated by a causal DAG with no latent variables, and return a graph which represents a Markov equivalence class of DAGs (called a Pattern or CPDAG).
-See Figure \ref{DAG}.
-We call these Pattern search algorithms.
-Other methods allow for the possibility of latent variables and return a graph which represents a Markov equivalence class of ancestral graphs (called a PAG, a Partial Ancestral Graph).
-See Figure \ref{latentDAG}.
-We call these PAG search algorithms.
-See \cite{richardson2002ancestral} and \cite{zhang2008causal} for background on ancestral graphs.

-Constraint-based structure learning algorithms include PC \citep{spirtes2000causation}, Conservative PC \citep{ramsey2006cpc},\footnote{Conservative PC is abbreviated CPC, and other constraint-based algorithms have been implemented to import the ``conservative'' decision-making of CPC.
-So, for example, CFCI is a conservative version of FCI, and likewise for CPC-stable, etc.} PC-stable \citep{colombo2014order}, CCD \citep{richardson1996discovery}, FCI \citep{spirtes1995causal, zhang2008completeness}, RFCI \citep{colombo2012learning}, and variations on these.
-Constraint-based methods use statistical tests of conditional independence to narrow the range of possible causal models consistent with observed data.
-Different independence tests are appropriate for different kinds of data.
-For example, for continuous variables with multivariate Gaussian distributions one may use a test based on Fisher's Z transformation, whereas discrete multinomial data or non-linear non-Gaussian data require different tests. \proglang{TETRAD} implements a variety of independence tests; more on this below.

-Score-based algorithms include GES \citep{chickering2002optimal, chickering2002finding} and GFCI \citep{ogarrio2016}.
-In recent versions of \proglang{TETRAD}, GES has been superceded by a faster, parallelized version of the greedy search algorithm called fGES \citep{ramsey2017million}.
-These methods use a model score -- typically a maximum likelihood penalized for complexity such as the BIC score -- to search for models with the best fit to the data.
-Some of the constraint-based algorithms above have also been modified to make conditional independence judgements based on score differences instead of a statistical hypothesis tests.
+Popular alternative software packages for structure learning include \pkg{pcalg} \citep{kalisch2012causal} and \pkg{bnlearn} \citep{scutari2010} in R and the \pkg{Bayes Net Toolbox} in MATLAB \citep{murphy2001bayes}.
+These packages implement some of the same algorithms available in TETRAD, as well as some methods which are not currently available in TETRAD.
+TETRAD also implements many algorithms not available on any of these alternative platforms.
+Although cross-evaluation of multiple algorithms is possible using (for example) \pkg{pcalg} as a base,\footnote{\url{https://github.com/christinaheinze/CompareCausalNetworks}} the benefit of \pkg{algcomparison} is its flexibility and the fact that basically no novel programming is required on behalf of the user; the tool can be executed entirely on the command line with simple XML scripts as we describe below.